Register for the 2013 Christmas Bird Count!

 Registration is now open for the 114th CBC, simply click the 'Register Here' button below and follow the steps to sign-up.
 The deadline for registering is 16 December, so please make sure you've signed-up by then to participate.
 Group assignments will be will be sent out by 20 December, so if you've not heard from us by then, give us a call at 206-523-4483.

-What's the Christmas Bird Count?
+What is the Christmas Bird Count?

 Do I need to be an expert birdwatcher to participate?

 Experienced birders, neighborhood residents, and newcomers are all welcome.
-It's a great way to get introduced to birdwatching; new birdwatchers will be surprised to learn that over 120 species are regularly tallied during the all day event.
+It's a great way to be introduced to birdwatching; new birdwatchers will be surprised to learn that over 120 species are regularly tallied during the all day event.
 Total novice?
 Don't worry, all volunteers are assigned to teams led by experienced birdwatchers who are familiar with their areas.

 When is it?

 The Seattle CBC takes place on the last Saturday in December.
 This year the CBC will take place on December 28, 2013.
 The CBC starts at around dawn (with some teams listening for owls in the pre-dawn darkness) and lasts until late afternoon.
 On the evening of the count, CBC participants converge to compile the official list for the day and enjoy a warm soup potluck.
 There is always a surprise or two!
 Volunteers are always needed for potluck set-up and clean-up duties.
 Please contact Marieke to volunteer.
 Registration for the 2013 count is now open here.

 The CBC is now a free program!
 However, Seattle Audubon kindly asks you to donate the traditional $5.00 fee to Seattle Audubon’s citizen science programs.
 Simply add your donation during the CBC registration process or click the “Donate” button on the left of this page.

 What should I bring on the day of the count?